guptaishi/Dictionary/README.md

 # fanhapp
 It is an English dictonary using trie tree with features like:

-insertion into the tree
+Insert the word into the tree

-search the word in the tree,
+Search the word in the tree

+Delete the word from the dictionary

-auto-suggestion of the word
+Auto-suggestion of the word

+Display the words in alphabetical order